w3f/Grants-Program/applications/Deitos_Network.md

 ## Mid-Term Plans

+### High Overview roadmap.

+1) Development of the storage layer and data model foundations, which is the current grant's focus.
+2) Addition of the execution aspects for agreements and the dispute resolution mechanism.
+3) Implementation of security measures such as infrastructure provider attestation to ensure execution integrity and reliability.

 - Further development of the network's roadmap, which includes:
-  - Deliver a on-chain dispute resolving module in case of disagreements between consumers and infrastructure providers.
+  - Deliver a on-chain dispute resolving module in case of disagreements between consumers and infrastructure providers (Stage 2).
-  - Introducing data consumption processes, such as querying or interacting with the model.
+  - Introducing data consumption processes, such as querying or interacting with the model (Stage 2).
-  - Implementing security mechanisms around the infrastructure provider to ensure the environment remains free from dishonest manipulations.
+  - Implementing security mechanisms around the infrastructure provider to ensure the environment remains free from dishonest manipulations (Stage 3).
-  - Incorporating privacy primitives, like ZK proofs, to bolster data integrity and query processes.
+  - Incorporating privacy primitives, like ZK proofs, to bolster data integrity and query processes (Stage 3).
 - The aforementioned roadmap can be viewed as the essential MVP (Minimum Viable Product) for launching a test network, facilitating initial iterations.
 - As we transition to a production phase, our plan is to secure core time, positioning us to join the Polkadot network as a parachain.

 ## Additional Information :heavy_plus_sign: